 “Food insecurity affects our region’s most under-resourced populations, including individuals and families facing economic vulnerability, those living within food deserts, and older adults living in isolated areas of rural eastern Skagit County,” said Bill Henkel, Community Action’s executive director.”

-“Funding from the Perdue Foundation will support the operations of the SFDC as it works toward its goal of providing more fresh and nutritious food to community members … through our region’s food banks and hot meal programs,” Henkel said.
+“Funding from the Perdue Foundation will support the operations of the SFDC as it works toward its goal of providing more fresh and nutritious food to community members through our region’s food banks and hot meal programs."

 Kim Nechay, executive director of the Perdue Foundation, said Skagit Food Distribution Center provides a vital service.
 “The center helps older adults and families with children and many others in need,” she said.
 “The Perdue Foundation is happy to support its programs.”